ukmars/ukmarsbot/CONTRIBUTING.md

 Ideas and suggestions are not limited to these feedback periods, but in the short term the project will be prioritising the relevant suggestions in these periods.

 When contributing through raising an __Issue__ please include:
-1. Identification of the phase of the project to which the isssue relates ie Revision1, Revision2 or After Revision 2
+1. Identification of the phase of the project to which the issue relates i.e. Revision1, Revision2 or After Revision 2
-1. Identification of the artifact(s) affected eg Requirements, BOM, Board Design...
+1. Identification of the artefact(s) affected eg Requirements, BOM, Board Design...
 1. Appropriate GitHub __Label__ to characterise the __Issue__
 1. A clear and brief description of the suggested improvement